ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 ``strategy.oca.cancel`` groups for entries so when one entry order is filled the others are cancelled.

-The same is true for price type exits --- orders will be placed once their conditions are met (i.e. an entry order with the respective ID is filled).
+The same is true for price type exits.
+Orders will be placed once their conditions are met, i.e., an entry order with a matching ID is filled.

 Example::